cython/cython/docs/src/tutorial/cdef_classes.rst

   >>> integrate(MyPolynomial(), 0, 1, 10000)
   -7.8335833300000077

+Since ``evaluate()`` is a Python method here, which requires Python objects as input and output, this is several times slower than the straight C call to the Cython method, but still faster than a plain Python variant.
-This is about 20 times slower, but still about 10 times faster than the original Python-only integration code.
-This shows how large the speed-ups can easily be when whole loops are moved from Python code into a Cython module.
+This shows how large the speed-ups can easily be when whole computational loops are moved from Python code into a Cython module.

 Some notes on our new implementation of ``evaluate``: